shrn-sthsh/EvaDB-SageMaker-Container/README.md

 # EvaDB SageMaker Container
-This repository contains the EvaDb containers for use with SageMaker.
+This repository contains the EvaDB containers for use with SageMaker.

 This EvaDB container is intended to supports two execution modes on Amazon SageMaker.
-Training, where EvaDb uses input data to train a new model, and serving, where it accepts HTTP requests and uses the previously trained model to do a prediction.
+Training, where EvaDB uses input data to train a new model, and serving, where it accepts HTTP requests and uses the previously trained model to do a prediction.

+STATUS: at the moment, the project in incomplete.
+The container works, but training support is incomplete and serving is not fully tested.

 ## Table of contents
  * [Build an image](#build-an-image)